falcosecurity/falco-website/content/en/docs/rules/_index.md

 ## Versioning

 From time to time, we make changes to the rules file format that are not backwards-compatible with older versions of Falco.
-Similarly, the Sysdig libraries incorporated into Falco may define new filtercheck fields, operators, etc. We want to denote that a given set of rules depends on the fields/operators from those Sysdig libraries.
+Similarly, libsinsp and libscap may define new filtercheck fields, operators, etc. We want to denote that a given set of rules depends on the fields/operators from those libraries.

 {{% pageinfo color="primary" %}}
 As of Falco version **0.14.0**, the Falco rules support explicit versioning of both the Falco engine and the Falco rules file.